paulwarren/nzde/dict/P/README.md

 >  <b>McGill</b> That type would never get past uniform branch.
 Probably throw sickies and perf themselves into better paid private security minders. <i>(1995,Gold in the Creek,225</i>)

 >  I.. was told..
 'Well, you can't "perf"then.' <i>Ibid.</i> 18 Another "perfed" officer.. claimed policeofficers know what to say in medicalinterviews...He suffered a breakdown several yearsbefore he "perfed." ...
 He claimed to know of cases where bosseshad coached officers in what to say whenthey wanted them to "perf" rather thanstay in the force and face disciplinaryaction. <i>(Mar 11, 1995,Encyclopaedia of New Zealand, An,17</i>) [NOTES: wrong source entered, clearly]

+## Perf

+ <i>abbr.</i> Police Employment Rehabilitation Fund [ORIGIN: acronym]

+>  [He] has applied to leave the police under the Police Employment Rehabilitation Fund - or perf scheme. <i>(May 1, 2001,Dominion,2</i>)

+>  Police Association advocate Greg Fleming said because the Perf (Police Employment Rehabilitation Fund) closed off in 1992, all officers recruited since then were eligible only for the Police Superannuation Scheme.
+The new scheme doesn't give officers the same hefty government funded payout that Perf offers on disengagement. <i>(Dec 10, 1997,Napier Daily Telegraph,00</i>) [NOTES: check page]

+>  Figures show $191m - comprising both taxpayer and individual officers' contributions - was made in perf payments between 1992 and May 1997. <i>(Jun 6, 1999,Sunday Star Times,00</i>) [NOTES: page needed]